hypermodeinc/modusGraph/README.md

 ### Updating Data

-To update an existing node, first retrieve it, modify it, then save it back:
+To update an existing node, first retrieve it, modify it, then save it back.

+Note that in local-mode, unique update checks are only supported on the top-level object.
+Fields in embedded or lists of embedded objects that have `unique` tags will not be checked for uniqueness when the top-level object is updated.

 ```go
 ctx := context.Background()